 What is Can-Am?

 The Canadian motorcycle and ATV brand was launched in 1972 by the BRP boat and snowmobile company.
-Since 2003, it has been owned by Bain Capital and Caisse de dépôt et placement du Québec, in addition to the founders of Bombardier-Beaudoin.
+Since 2003, it has been owned by Bain Capital and the Caisse de dépôt et placement du Québec, as well as the Bombardier-Beaudoin founders.
 Products are sold in 100 countries by more than 4,000 dealers.

 The name reflects the competition between the markets in America and Canada.
 Can is Canada, and Am is America; the dash depicted a confrontation.
-The motorcycles were made in Canada and raced by the American Association of Motocross.
+The motorcycles were made in Canada and raced by the American Motorcyclist Association.
 There was constant competition between American and Canadian brands.
 Competition for market leadership.
 In addition, a series of races popular in the ’60s and ’70s was known as Can-Am.
 Seven of the series took place in Canada and four in the US.
-The series probably also influenced the name choice because the bikes were prepared for motocross.
+The series probably also influenced the choice of name because the bikes were prepared for motocross.

 The circle on the right is the parent company Bombardier Recreation Products’ logo.
-He looks like:
+It looks like:

-Most of the interior of the circle is occupied by a metal part with teeth.
-The figure resembles caterpillar tracks, with the help of which snowmobiles or a motorcycle camshaft moved.
+Most of the circle’s interior is occupied by a toothed metal part.
+The figure resembles caterpillar tracks, which help snowmobiles or motorcycles’ camshafts move.

 In the circle is the abbreviation BRP, which stands for Bombardier Recreation Products.
 The name Bombardier is connected with the founders’ surname.

 The dividing line symbolizes the brand’s existence as a separate part of the company it was born from.
-The placement of the parent company logo on the right shows its power to decide the future fate of Can-Am.
+The placement of the parent company logo on the right underscores its power to determine Can-Am’s future.

 Font and Colors